hllorens/otip/README.md

 popd;
 ```
 	CIGWIN issue: TIPSem might be trying bad paths i.e., non windows compatible or too compatible? java.io.IOException: Cannot run program "/bin/sh": CreateProcess error=2, The system cannot find the file specified.
-Tree Tagger works standalone but not when called from TIPSem in cygwin
+Tree Tagger works standalone with the script above but not when called from TIPSem in cygwin.
+	SOLUTION: cygpath -w should be added in many places, currently the program is trying file:// which is not working on cygwin